Solar Roof Tiles vs Ground-Mount Panels: Which Wins in 2026? (UK)

 Get 3 Free Solar Quotes

-BestBuilders matches you with 3 vetted MCS solar installers who price roof tiles, standard panels or a ground-mount array against one brief — so you compare like-for-like on cost per kWp and output.
-Insurance-backed workmanship guarantees.
+BestBuilders matches you with 3 vetted solar installers who price roof tiles, standard panels or a ground-mount array against one brief — so you compare like-for-like on cost per kWp and output.
+Free for homeowners, with no obligation.